Online Continuing Education Course

 Copyright © 2016 Wild Iris Medical Education, Inc. All Rights Reserved.

-LEARNING OUTCOME: Upon completion of this continuing education course, you will demonstrate a current, evidence-based understanding of the scope of tuberculosis (TB) infections, testing and treatment options, and infection control and prevention measures for the public and other healthcare providers.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will demonstrate a current, evidence-based understanding of the scope of tuberculosis (TB) infections, testing and treatment options, and infection control and prevention measures for the public and other healthcare providers.
+Specific learning objectives include:

 - Trace the history of early TB treatments.

 - Explain the prevalence, transmission, and pathogenesis of TB.

 - Identify high-priority groups for testing and explain the appropriate testing methodologies.